KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _budyr_ "filthy, dirty, mean" (GPC _budr_)​
 PIE: \*gʷew-dʰ- "excrement, defecate" (IEW: 484)
 COGN: Skt. _guváti_ "cacat", OE _cwéad_ "dirt"
 ETYM: The meaning of MIr. _búaidir_ is not completely clear (it is compatible with the meaning "confusion").
 Cf. also OIr. _búaidre_ [iā f] "trouble, confusion".
 The meaning "confusion" could have developed from something like "mess" and "filth" which may be posited for Brittonic.
+Cf. also MW _baw_ [m] "dirt, filth" and Fr. _boue_ "mud" (from Gaulish) which might be related.
+The etymology offered here is in any case very tentative.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="bowkoli">\*bow-koli- "cowherd, herdsman" (n)</a>
 GOID: MIr. _búachaill_ [i m]